Dwight Schar

 Dwight Schar is an American businessman.
 He is the founder of NVR, Inc., a Fortune 500 company that is the third-largest home builder (by revenue) in the United States.
 He currently serves as the company's Executive chairman and Chairman of Executive Committee.
 Schar was also a minority owner of the Washington Commanders of the National Football League from 2003 to 2021, as well as the former financial chairman for the Republican National Committee.

-Background
+Schar is also known for his philanthropic efforts, particularly in education and healthcare.
+He has made donations to various universities and medical institutions, supporting the construction of new buildings and the establishment of specialized institutes.
+His contributions have been recognized through the naming of several facilities in his honor.